datahubio/blog/publish-your-obsidian-vault-with-datahub-cloud.md

 Once your vault is set up and published, you'll likely want to make changes and update your site.

 Open the GitHub Desktop app.
-In the "Changes" tab you’ll see a list of changes you’ve made.
+In the "Changes" tab you'll see a list of changes you've made.
 Write a summary of the changes in the "Summary" field and click "Commit to main".

 ![[Pasted image 20240708202621.png]]